 It took over 20 years of campaigning before the medical community recognized this true pathology for stomach ulcers.
 Now millions of people look to antibiotics to provide a simple solution to what was historically thought to be a complex problem.
-It will take time for others to recognize the true pathology for bunion formation and for the Syndesmosis Procedure to become more accepted.
+It will take time for others to recognize the true pathology for bunion formation and for Syndesmosis Bunion Surgery to become more accepted.
 We’re pleased to see others helping the effort in the United States and around the world:

 Are you a doctor and interested in learning Syndesmosis Bunion Surgery?